zicht/z/res/doc/roadmap.md

   In the above examples, env.remote(env) would yield something like 'ssh user@host'.

   The downfall is that ssh connection can no longer be used with passwords, but this is something to avoid anyway.

+## version 1.2 ##
+- Remove the select() call for environments entirely and remove BC code for env variable usage.

 ## version 2.0 ##
 - YAML will be replaced by a parser written entirely for Z, to get rid of the quirky YML vs Z syntax issues, such as